 Choose a document type for your phishing email.
 You'll see different template options depending on the application you selected in the previous step.
 Click Craft an Email after selecting a document type.

-Enter some information to identify the simulated attachment or link.
+Enter some information to identify the disguised phishing link.
 Click Edit Sender.

 Enter a sender name and email address for the phishing simulation.